Dropbox: Google Drive and Microsoft Office Integrations with PHI and HIPAA-Regulated Data

 Resolution

-Although storing and collaborating on documents containing PHI or HIPAA data in Dropbox is acceptable, caution needs to be taken when integrating with U-M Google or U-M Microsoft 365.
+Although storing and collaborating on documents containing PHI or HIPAA data in Dropbox is acceptable, caution needs to be taken when integrating with Microsoft 365.
 This includes the creation and collaboration of documents online.

 • Users should not use the U-M Microsoft 365 Online integrations (Word for the web, Excel for the web, etc.) within Dropbox to interact with PHI or HIPAA-regulated data stored in Dropbox.
-While the data is stored in Dropbox, if you open a file in cloud-based Microsoft Office, it temporarily sends the document to Microsoft Office online for editing and collaboration.
+While the data is stored in Dropbox, if you open a file in cloud-based Microsoft 365, it temporarily sends the document to Microsoft 365 Online for editing and collaboration.
 This is not permitted.

-• If you are signed in to the Michigan Medicine 365 tenant with your level-2 credentials, you may use Microsoft Office Online integrations (Word for the web, Excel for the web, etc.) within Dropbox to interact with PHI or HIPAA-regulated data stored in Dropbox.
+• If you are signed in to the Michigan Medicine Microsoft 365 tenant with your Level-2 credentials, you may use Microsoft Office Online integrations (Word for the web, Excel for the web, etc.) within Dropbox to interact with PHI or HIPAA-regulated data stored in Dropbox.

-• The Michigan Medicine 365 tenant is HIPAA compliant, so it is safe to use PHI.
+• The Michigan Medicine Microsoft 365 tenant is HIPAA compliant, so it is safe to use PHI.

-• Install the Dropbox desktop client and make sure it is running locally on their computer
+• Install the Dropbox desktop app and ensure it is running locally on their computer.

-1. Hover over the file in the Dropbox web interface, then click the More icon (three horizontal dots) on the far right
+1. Hover over the file in the Dropbox web interface and click the three-dot icon.

-4. DO NOT SELECT "Excel for the web" (or Word for the web, etc.) if using U-M Microsoft 365 or "Google Sheets" (or Google Docs, Google Slides, etc.)
+• DO NOT SELECT "Excel for the web" (or Word for the web, etc.) if using U-M Microsoft 365.

 Additional Information